10 Trends Reshaping Logistics and Supply Chain Management in 2024 and Beyond

 8. Contactless Last-mile Delivery

 As a response to the COVID-19, logistics and supply chain companies have stepped up to the challenge of making deliveries safer by providing their employees and customers with contactless last-mile delivery.
+As a part of enhancing the efficiency in logistics processes, businesses must adopt innovative technologies.
+For instance, utilizing dispatch routing software can streamline delivery operations, making it essential for modern supply chain management.

 To maintain safety, last-mile delivery companies have enabled digital payment modes to minimize contact with customers.
 They are also partnering with retail outlets to enable hyperlocal deliveries to optimize routes for quicker deliveries.
 Many retailers have converted their unused facilities in stores to last-mile delivery warehouses.